Industry Insights

 As we head into the new year, now’s a good time to reflect on the past several months and consider what’s on the horizon.

-Yes, the future is unpredictable, but that doesn’t mean we as active participants in the medical laboratory industry should stop making them.
+Yes, the future is unpredictable, but that doesn’t mean we as active participants in the medical laboratory industry should stop making predictions.

-With that in mind, we highly recommend laboratory professionals (if they haven’t done so already) check out the “17 Laboratory Predictions for 2025” in Clinical Lab Products’ October/November issue.
+With that in mind, we strongly encourage laboratory professionals who haven’t yet done so to explore the October/November issue of Clinical Lab Products featuring “17 Laboratory Predictions for 2025.”

 What follows is a summary of takeaways from the CLP article.